A Little Less Sixteen Candles, a Little More "Touch Me": Music video

 The extended music video, directed by Alan Ferguson, features the band members acting as a team of vampire hunters trying to fend off a gang of vampires attacking their town.
 It ends with a climactic showdown between the band and the vampires, resulting in Wentz being arrested and his subsequent realization that all the police officers are also vampires.
 Many of its scenes are parodies from various horror films; for example, the opening scene is a take-off from the film The Lost Boys and the video's style is similar to that of the Blade films.
 Drummer Andy Hurley can be seen wearing a Guns N' Roses T-shirt.

 The video features cameos from members of several other Fueled by Ramen/Decaydance bands as vampires, including William Beckett and Michael Carden of The Academy Is..., Brendon Urie and Spencer Smith of Panic! at the Disco, and Travie McCoy of Gym Class Heroes.

-Track listing

-Lyrics written by bassist/backing vocalist Pete Wentz, music composed by Fall Out Boy, excluding covers.